acemod/ACE3/docs/wiki/feature/flags.md

 ## 1. Overview

 This module implements flags that can be either placed or carried.
+Flags can be acquired from an arsenal (under Misc.
+Items) or added to containers by the mission maker.

 ## 2. Usage